auroflow/spark-0-5-0/README.md

 # Spark Core 0.5.0

 This is the source code of Spark Core 0.5.0 with Spark examples, modified for running on JDK 1.8 and Scala 2.10.7.
 This code is solely for pedagogical purposes.
+The original code can be found at https://github.com/apache/spark/tree/v0.5.0.

 ## Build